nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 -->

-- The `Authorization` HTTP Header is missing in the request
+A scenario when this error would be thrown would be when the mandatory `Authorization` HTTP Header is missing in the request.
-  - The table details the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this scenario.
+The table below details the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this scenario.

 | HTTP Code | issue-severity | issue-type | Details.Code | Details.Display | Diagnostics |
 |-----------|----------------|------------|--------------|-----------------|-------------------|